nvmlabs/kong-dynamic-upstream/README.md

 ```

 ## Configuration
 This plugin can work when attached to All Consumers but really only makes sense when added to a specific Consumer to an API.
-You can add this plugin to a Consumer by making the following request to your Kong server:
+You can add this plugin to an API and Consumer by making the following request to your Kong server:

 ```bash
 $ curl -X POST http://kong:8001/apis/{api}/plugins \